DoorDash is America’s biggest food delivery platform with over 65% market share, and globally, the world’s 2nd biggest.

 Machine Learning

-For all key events like customer orders, delivery pickups, or delivery drop-offs, transactional data is stored in a centralized database, and then shifted to an analytics database with the sole purpose of delighting the customer.
+For all key events like customer orders, delivery pickups, or delivery drop-offs, transactional data is stored in a centralized database and then shifted to an analytics database with the sole purpose of delighting the customer.

-And Machine Learning is incorporated for the same so that DoorDash can understand the needs and wants of the customers.
+And Machine Learning is incorporated for the same, so that DoorDash can understand the needs and wants of the customers.

 Machine Learning

-For scheduling the ETL (extract, transform, load) tasks, Apache Airflow is utilized, to move the transactional data to the analytics database.
-In fact, DoorDash runs ETL tasks every 24 hours, to move the transactional data to the analytics data lake, which ensures that their system is upto date with all the needs and wants of the customers.
+For scheduling the ETL (extract, transform, load) tasks, Apache Kafka and Apache Flink are utilized, to move the transactional data to the analytics database in real-time. n fact, DoorDash processes billions of events daily with near-instant latency to move the transactional data to the analytics data lake, which ensures that their system is upto date with all the needs and wants of the customers.

 For scheduling the ETL (extract, transform, load) tasks, Apache Airflow is utilized, to move the transactional data to the analytics database.
-In fact, DoorDash runs ETL tasks every 24 hours, to move the transactional data to the analytics data lake, which ensures that their system is upto date with all the needs and wants of the customers.
+In fact, DoorDash runs ETL tasks every 24 hours to move the transactional data to the analytics data lake, which ensures that their system is upto date with all the needs and wants of the customers.

 Related: How much does it cost to build a food delivery app like GrubHub?